 - Wat Phra Yai (Big Buddha Temple): a massive 15-metre seated Buddha overlooking the sea.

-- Wat Plai Laem: This beautiful temple is very close to the Big Buddha temple and is surrounded by a lake, which is full of hungry fish.
+- Wat Plai Laem: This beautiful temple is very close to the Big Buddha temple and is surrounded by a lake full of hungry fish.
 Besides the Buddha, it also features an 18-arm image of Guanyin, the Goddess of Mercy and Compassion in Chinese Buddhism.